Mykines | The Complete Guide

 The helicopter ride to Mykines departs from Vágar Airport.
-If you take a helicopter to the puffin island, you will jump on-board the helicopter run by the public company Atlantic Airways which is the only helicopter company in the Faroe Islands.
+If you take a helicopter to puffin island, you will jump on board the helicopter run by the public company Atlantic Airways.
+This is the only helicopter company in the Faroe Islands.
 The helicopter departs from the airport once a day, three times a week.
 There is an extra fourth departure in June, July, and August according to the helicopter timetable to Mykines.

-There are 12 seats in the helicopter.
-Note, that you can only go one way by helicopter when visiting Mykines so you will either take the boat to Mykines from Vágar and then the helicopter back to Vágar or the opposite way around.
+There are 14 seats in the helicopter.
+Note, that you can only go one way by helicopter when visiting Mykines.
+So you will either take the boat to Mykines from Vágar and then the helicopter back to Vágar or the opposite way around.

-Alternatively, you can book a private tour with the helicopter.
+Alternatively, you can book a private tour by helicopter.
 This is the only option to do a Mykines helicopter roundtrip.
-The minute rate when renting the helicopter in the Faroe Islands is 731 DKK (VAT included).
-So a roundtrip in a rented helicopter costs 16.082 DKK (VAT included).
+You will be charged a minute rate when renting a helicopter.
+The minute rate when renting the helicopter in the Faroe Islands is 1,106 DKK (VAT included).
+So a roundtrip in a rented helicopter departing from Vágar airport to Mykines costs 24.332 DKK (VAT included).

 3. Hiking in Mykines Faroe Islands

-When you have reached Mykines, you want to go for the hike to the lighthouse.
+When you have reached Mykines, you can go for the hike to the famous lighthouse.
 We recommend all visitors to Mykines to hike all the way to the lighthouse at the far end of the isle Mykineshólmur.
-There is a 250 DKK fee to be paid in order to hike in the outfield.
-You can pay the fee at the trailhead.

 Start your hike from the village up the hill.
 On your way to the lighthouse, you will spot thousands of puffins everywhere.

 The hike to the lighthouse will take you between an hour and a half to two hours.
-The lenght of the trip to Mykines Lighthouse depends on the number of stops you take on the way.
+The length of the trip to Mykines Lighthouse depends on the number of stops you make on the way.